How To Love Yourself: Try Being Okay With Yourself First

 There is always going to be someone “prettier” or “smarter” or “more accomplished,” or who “has more friends” or is “making more money” than you.

-So many of us believe that if we aren’t successful enough, or attractive enough, or kind enough, or perfect enough, then we simply are not good enough and not worthy enough to be happy or fulfilled or loved.
+Perhaps you think that if you aren’t successful enough, or attractive enough, or kind enough, or perfect enough, then you simply are not good enough period.
+And you have this false belief that you are not worthy enough to be happy or fulfilled or loved.

 Let me repeat that.